 All of our revenue has been derived from our grant agreement with the Cancer Research and Prevention Institute of Texas, or CPRIT.
+In November 2019, we provided CPRIT with written notice of our intent to terminate the grant, and received acknowledgment of the termination from CPRIT in January 2020.
+Notwithstanding such termination, our obligation to pay royalties to CPRIT will continue until such time as the Company's commercial products no longer maintain exclusivity or, if the Company's commercial products do not obtain exclusivity, 12 years after the first sale of the Company's commercial products.
 To date, we have not generated any revenue from product sales.
 If our development efforts for our product candidates and preclinical programs are successful and result in regulatory approval, we may generate revenue in the future from product sales.